Ejido Land Risks in Mexico: What Foreign Buyers Must Know

 | ”Asociación civil” wrapper | Entity does not fix ejido land |

-English PDFs handed at condo expos in US cities repeat the same phrases — always trace back to folio real.
+English PDFs handed at condo expos in US cities repeat the same phrases, always trace back to folio real.

-Survey and boundary fraud on ejido parcels
+What should buyers verify on survey and boundary fraud on ejido parcels?

 GPS pins on slick maps without surveyor-certified boundaries tied to registry create overlap disputes.
 Two foreign buyers allegedly “own” the same palm tree line.
-Only registered surveys inside private parcels resolve this — ejido sales skip surveys intentionally because they cannot register them standardly.
+Only registered surveys inside private parcels resolve this, ejido sales skip surveys intentionally because they cannot register them standardly.

 US buyer assumptions about title insurance fixing problems, online county recorder searches, cheap land representing opportunities, and LLC liability fixes do not apply to Mexican ejido situations.
 Title insurance products remain rare, attorney pulls with agrarian cross-checks replace online searches, cheap land reflects tenure discounts, and LLCs cannot create private title from communal land foundations.